y8ahmed/eecs4461-project/README.md

 - docs/Deliverable3 - Simple Simulation Prototype

 ## Project Description
-The TikTokChamber Model simulates the formation and sustenance of echo chambers
+The TikTok Echo Chamber Model simulates the formation and sustenance of echo chambers by bot to bot interactions on TikTok.

 ## Run the Project
 Clone the repo